MCF-Faribault COVID-19 Response

 Phones: Incarcerated individuals receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
 The phones are cleaned with germicide after every use.
 Unit janitors also clean the phones multiple times throughout the day.

-In-Person Visiting: In-person visiting at MCF-Faribault is open.
-All visits must be scheduled in advance.
+In-Person Visiting: In-person visiting at MCF-Faribault is closed until further notice.

-Showers and Bathrooms: Inmates at MCF-Faribault still have access to showers and bathroom facilities, and most have toilets in their cells.
+Showers and Bathrooms: Incarcerated individuals at MCF-Faribault still have access to showers and bathroom facilities, and most have toilets in their cells.

-Recreation, Yard, and Courtyard Time: At Faribault, recreation is not currently open, opportunities for outdoor recreation have been increased.
+Recreation, Yard, and Courtyard Time: At Faribault, recreation is currently on hold as we work through our COVID outbreak.
+Yards remain closed however, courtyards remain open to the Incarcerated population.
 Staff reinforce social distancing and disinfecting.
 Social distancing is further enforced by units recreating separately from other units.

 Work: At Faribault, incarcerated individuals are continuing to work in the following occupations: janitors, education, chemical dependency, food service, MINNCOR, Industry Anagram, Industry Woodshop, and laundry, while practicing safe social distancing.